nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

 **KUBERNETES LAB**

-    Go to the VM with putty and deploy easytravel on each VM with this command:
+    Go to the VM with putty and deploy the AKS cluster fith Azure Voting App from each VM with this command:

     curl https://raw.githubusercontent.com/JLLormeau/dynatracelab_azure-voting-app-redis/master/deploy-aks-cluster-with-azure-voting-app.sh